logicfish/disdroid-cache/content/2022-12-21-huddersfield-sex-offenders-richard-tasker-bar-manager.md.md

 broadcast to every device in radius.
 So he proceeded to connect his phone and began to capture traffic.

 When I next saw him, his face was green.
 He couldn't articulate.
 He kept looking at me, and nodding his head but no words came from him.
-This detered me from further investigation, given that I have a long-term physical illness and could not risk a relapse.
+This deterred me from further investigation, given that I have a long-term physical illness and could not risk a relapse.

 It's not possible that this could have been hidden from staff and owners.
-Also, the pub had been freqented by devils such as Ian Watkins from the band Lost Prophets, and strange groups of people who weren't known locally seemed to be coming and going at strange intervals.
+Also, the pub had been frequented by devils such as Ian Watkins from the band Lost Prophets, and strange groups of people who weren't known locally seemed to be coming and going at strange intervals.

 Now we have a clue to the answer - the tip of the iceberg: